jordan-public/billion-zk-voters/README.md

 Previously I have seen representation of the point 2 above as cached values of empty subtrees at different levels, but there is no need for that - 0 suffices.

-Point 3 is entirely new and it eliminates the need of hashing in massive subtrees which contain only a single element.
+Point 3 is entirely new and it eliminates the need of hashing in **massive subtrees which contain only a single element**.
 This reduces the number of hashes for such cases from $log(subtree size) = subtree height$ to $0$, which is very frequent in the usual usage of Sparse Merkle Trees.

 ### Scaling by Sharding